 Read the entire reviewIf you haven’t seen your favorite shampoo listed, chances are we have and it can be found if you check out all our salicylic acid reviews.

-If there’s any we haven’t reviewed then please drop us a note and we’ll be absolutely delighted to look into it!
+If there are shampoos of interest that we haven’t reviewed then please drop us a note – we’ll be delighted to look into it!

 How we chose the winners